bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 prints the contents of `/home/`.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may seem like a useless shortcut right now, but we'll see when it is needed in a little while.

-To summarize, while you are in the `shell` directory, the commands`ls ~`, `ls ~/.`, `ls ../`, and `ls /home/username` all do exactly the same thing.
-These shortcuts are not necessary, they are provided for your convenience.
+To summarize, while you are in the `workshops` directory, the commands `ls ~`, `ls ../`, and `ls /home/ubuntu` all do exactly the same thing.

-### Our data set: FASTQ files
+#### Our data set: FASTQ files

-We did an experiment and want to look at the bacterial communities of mice in two treatments using 16S sequencing.
-We have 10 mice in one treatment and 9 in another.each treatment.
-We also sequenced a Mock community, so we can check the quality of our data.
-So, we have 20 samples all together and we've done paired-end MiSeq sequencing.

-We get our data back from the sequencing center as FASTQ files, and we stick them all in a folder called MiSeq.
-This data is actually the data we're going to use for several sections of the course, and it's data generated by Pat Schloss.
+In this example we're going to use some RNA-seq data that we'll actually analyze later on.
+The data come from RNA-seq done on skin cells treated with ultraviolet light versus controls ([paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0093338); [data](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE54413)).

+We did sequencing, and what we have here are just reads that came from a 100 MB region on chromosome 4.
 We want to be able to look at these files and do some things with them.

-### Wild cards
+#### Wild cards

-Navigate to the `~/shell-genomics/data/MiSeq` directory.
+Navigate to the `workshops/lessons/rnaseq-1day/data` directory from your home.
 This directory contains our FASTQ files and some other ones we'll need for analyses.
-If we type `ls`, we will see that there are a bunch of files with long file names.
-Some of the end with .fastq
+If we type `ls`, we will see that there are several files in there.
+Some of the end with .fastq.

+The `*` character is a shortcut for "everything".
+Thus, if you enter `ls *`, you will see all of the contents of a given directory.

 ```
-The `*` character is a shortcut for "everything".
-Thus, if
-you enter `ls *`, you will see all of the contents of a given
-directory.

 ls *fastq
 ```

 This lists every file that ends with a `fastq`.
 This command: